-The mansions in this city were different from Olive’s estate.
+The mansions in this city were different from Olivier’s estate.
 These ones were all relatively close together, and their gated entrances met with the gray, brick sidewalk that connected the edge of the city to the heart of it.

 Gripping his suitcase tightly, Jericho followed along the gray sidewalk in the direction of the city.
 The soles of his shoes squeaked against the wet sidewalk, highlighting the silence around him.
-The v-lamps lining the street were off, but Jericho did not mind it.
+The v-lamps lining the street were off, but Jericho didn’t mind it.
 In the distance, the active glittering lights from the city’s heart provided just enough visibility—

 A flash of light suddenly burst across the street causing Jericho to stop in his tracks.
 He turned his head.
 Pitch black darkness met his eyes.
 But, even so, he swore he saw it.
 That color.